What it's like to be a volunteer mentor

 2 Nov 2020

 A volunteer mentor is a unique position, aiming to support, walk alongside, listen and help guide the mentee.
 Many of the young people Break support have had contact with care professionals throughout their lives.
-It is so valuable to have someone just for them, who is not being paid and there purely because they want to be.
+It is so valuable to have someone just for them and who they know is not being paid and there.

 Anyone can become one provided they are open-minded and able to grasp the issues the mentee may face.
 We look for people who are able to commit themselves to the programme for at least a year and available for meet-ups every two weeks – our longest mentoring partnership has been going for 5 years!